Bonavista, Newfoundland and Labrador: Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Bonavista had a population of 3190 living in 1470 of its 1732 total private dwellings, a change of from its 2016 population of 3448.
 With a land area of 31.56 km2, it had a population density of in 2021.

 Climate

-Bonavista has a subarctic climate (Dfc) due to its cold water temperatures surrounding the location, keeping June temperatures below 10 C in terms of mean temperatures.
-Although winters are relatively mild by Canadian standards, there is heavy snowfall and frequent cold days.
+Bonavista has a subarctic climate (Köppen Dfc) due to the cold water surrounding the location, keeping mean June temperatures below 10 C. Although winters are relatively mild by Canadian standards, especially regarding extreme minima which are as much as 18 C-change higher than at Grand Forks on a similar latitude with virtually the same annual mean temperature, there is heavy snowfall and frequent cold days.
 Winter lasts from December through April.

 Bonavista is one of the windiest places in Canada with an average wind speed of 32.6 km/h.